kohana/userguide/README.md

 ### If you know git:

-[!!]
-Bluehawk's forks all have a `docs` branch.
-Please do all work in that branch.
-As a side note, the "kohana" repo contains the index.php file, the (mostly empty) application folder, example.htaccess, and git submodule links to system and the other modules.
-The "core" repo contains the system folder (and the main Kohana docs).
-Each module has it's own repo, e.g. "orm", "auth", "database", etc. which contains the docs for that module.
+**Bluehawk's forks all have a `docs` branch.
+Please do all work in that branch.**  As a side note, the "docs" branch of <github.com/bluehawk/kohana> contains git submodule links to all the other "docs" branches.
+The main Kohana docs are in <github.cm/bluehawk/core>.

 **Short version**: Fork bluehawk's fork of the module whose docs you wish to improve (e.g. `git://github.com/bluehawk/orm.git` or `git://github.com/bluehawk/core.git`), checkout the `docs` branch, make changes, and then send bluehawk a pull request.